 Additionally, it is relatively low in saturated fat and high in polyunsaturated fats, making it a healthier choice compared to other oils.

-Even though sunflower oil is a good choice for frying donut, it may not be the best choice for all use cases.
+Even though sunflower oil is a good choice for frying donuts, it may not be the best choice for other dishes.

 There are a few reasons why one might choose sunflower oil over coconut for frying donuts.